-Not only did Joseph Smith claim to have visions but other Latter-day Saints reported having them too.
-One example is that of Heber C. Kimball and Orson Hyde’s 1837 Vision of the Infernal World.
+Not only did Joseph Smith claim to have visions but other Latter-day Saints reported having them too such as Newel Knight’s vision of the Savior, and Heber C. Kimball and Orson Hyde’s 1837 Vision of the Infernal World.

 Christopher James Blythe reports: